graphprotocol/graph-client/README.md

 ## Background

-The tools provided in this repo are intended to enrich and extend the DX, and add the additional layer required for dApps in order to implemenet distributed applications.
+The tools provided in this repo are intended to enrich and extend the DX, and add the additional layer required for dApps in order to implement distributed applications.

-Developers who consume data from [The Graph](https://thegraph.com) GraphQL API often needs peripherials for making data consumption easier, and also tools that allow using multiple indexers at the same time.
+Developers who consume data from [The Graph](https://thegraph.com) GraphQL API often need peripherials for making data consumption easier, and also tools that allow using multiple indexers at the same time.

 ## Features and goals